-During some Celtic celebrations in Samhain, villagers disguised themselves as animal skins costumes to chase away ghost visitors; banquet tables were prepared and edible offerings were left aside to appease unwanted spirits.
+During some Celtic celebrations of Samhain, villagers disguised themselves in animal skin costumes to chase away ghost visitors while banquet tables were prepared and edible offerings were left aside to appease unwanted spirits.
 In the following centuries, people began to dress up as ghosts, demons and other evil creatures, playing buffoonery in exchange for food and drink.
 This custom, known as momming, dates back to the Middle Ages and is considered to be an antecedent of trick-or-treating.

 Early Christian and Medieval Roots

 In the 9th century, Christianity spread to the Celtic countries, where it gradually mixed with the ancient pagan rites and replaced them.
 In 1,000 A. D. On November 2, the church designated November 2 as a Day of All Souls, a time to honour the dead.
 The celebrations in England resembled the Celtic commemorations of Samhain, with bonfires and masquerades.
 The poor visited the homes of wealthy families and received pastries called soul cakes in exchange for a promise to pray for the souls of the deceased parents of the owners.
 Known as the soul, this practice was later taken up by children who went from door to door asking for gifts such as food, money and beer.